RichardWallis/bibframe2schema/README.md

 ### Operational Environment and Dependancies:

-  *schemaise.py* Is a python script tested with Python versions 2.7 & 3.6 on Linux-like operating systems (incuding Mac-OS).
+  *schemaise.py* Is a python script tested with Python version 3.10 on Linux-like operating systems (incuding Mac-OS).
 It depends on some python libraries that may need loading, using the ```pip install -r requirements.txt``` command.

 **query**